Xincheng, Xi'an

 Xincheng District (新城区 (新城區, Xīnchéng Qū, new city)) is one of 11 urban districts of the prefecture-level city of Xi'an, the capital of Shaanxi Province, Northwest China.
 It includes the northwestern part of Xi'an's walled city, as well as a number of neighborhoods to the east and northeast.
 Xi'an railway station is within Xincheng District.
 The district borders the districts of Weiyang to the north, Baqiao to the east, Yanta to the south, Beilin to the southwest, and Lianhu to the west.
 Xincheng is also the seat of Shaanxi province.

 Administrative divisions

-As 2020, Xincheng District is divided to 9 subdistricts.
+As of 2020, Xincheng District is divided to 9 subdistricts.